GRA Openings at uSec Lab: I am looking for highly-motivated PhD students. Recently Funded Project [Press Release]

 I am an Assistant Professor in Computer Science at Utah State University.
 Prior to joining USU, I worked as a Research Scientist at Rochester Institute of Technology, and a Post-doctoral Fellow and Assistant Director of Humans and Technology Laboratory (HATLab) at Clemson University.
 I completed PhD in Computer Science at the University of Texas at Arlington, winning Outstanding Doctoral Dissertation Award.

-I have been awarded as USU Computer Science Faculty Researcher of the Year 2021.
+I have been awarded the USU Computer Science Faculty Researcher of the Year 2020.

 I direct the uSec Lab at USU.
 My current research is supported by the National Science Foundation (NSF).